TowoLabs/ftso-signal-providers/README.md

 Any individual or entity operating an FTSO signal provider service may submit a pull request to this repository.
 We do not accept requests from unknown or anonymous individuals or entities.
 We may require you to prove ownership of your URL and/or address before accepting your contribution.
 Inactive, underperforming or misbehaving signal providers will be denied and removed.

 ## How to Add Your Signal Provider
-1. Copy an existing entry in `bifrost-wallet.providerlist.json`
+1. Copy an existing provider entry in `bifrost-wallet.providerlist.json` (see example below)
 2. Fill your details and add your entry to the bottom of the list
 3. Upload your logo to `assets/` and make sure it meets the image requirements
 4. Submit a pull request